Pico del Teide – A volcanic playground

 Pico del Teide volcano

 Pico del Teide on Tenerife is the biggest of them all.
-It’s even higher than any of the other mountains on the Spanish mainland.
+It’s even taller than any of the other mountains on the Spanish mainland.
 Surrounded by a huge caldera, its peak rises up an astonishing 3718 metres into thin air.
 Its flanks are a volcanic playground, with a multitude of colourful cones and bizarre cathedral-like rock formations.

 Canary Islands volcanic landscapes